Do You Want to Get Started in Domain Investing?

 - Live domain auctions – One of the most entertaining ways to acquire a domain name is to bid in a live domain auction.
 Like expired domain auctions, there’s a lot of attention on these auctions so it can be hard to find good deals.

 - Hand registration – The cheapest way to build an inventory of domain names is to hand register them.
 Domainers use the term hand registration to refer to registering a domain name that’s not currently registered.
 All you have to do is go to a domain registrar like Namecheap to register the domain at standard prices.
+Also, check how to purchase a domain name or what is domain name cost.

 Of course, it’s difficult to find good domains that aren’t yet registered.
 This method usually works with up-and-coming terms that aren’t popular today but might become valuable in the future.